Wanderer7-sk/SSIC/README.md

 The stored data and associated images are stored in the rawSample folder.

 The Wireless Analyszer folder stores a number of script files related to wireless analysis and does not need to be modified.

+If you would like to download our dataset, please visit the https://pan.baidu.com/s/1DbZoFxTAsE6VXL3JnaniFg?pwd=7kx5

+Links to Reference Papers: https://ieeexplore.ieee.org/document/9940486